 What is disputed probate?

-- The will was made without the capacity to do so – Wills are sometimes disputed on the grounds that the person making the will did not understand the implications of the will they were making, the extent of the property being disposed of, or the claims being provided for.
-If you have been left out of a will made by someone suffering from Alzheimer’s disease or dementia, this might provide grounds for a disputed probate claim.
+- The Will was made without the capacity to do so – Wills are sometimes disputed on the grounds that the person making it did not understand the implications of the Will they were making, the extent of the property being disposed of, or the claims being provided for.
+If you have been left out of a Will made by someone suffering from Alzheimer’s disease or dementia, this might provide grounds for a disputed probate claim.